open-telemetry/weaver/crates/weaver_forge/README.md

 - `ansi_italic`: Format a text using the italic ansi code.
 - `ansi_underline`: Format a text using the underline ansi code.
 - `ansi_strikethrough`: Format a text using the strikethrough ansi code.
+- `print_value`: Filter returning a quoted and escaped string representation of the input if the input is of type string.
+Numbers and booleans are stringified without the quotes, and an empty string is returned for other types.

 > Please open an issue if you have any suggestions for new filters.
 They are easy to implement.